iccmr-quantum/OSC-Qasm/README.md

 positional arguments:
   receive_port       The port where the udp_qasm.py Server will listen for
-                     incoming messages
-  send_port          The port that udp_qasm.py will use to send messages back
+                     incoming messages.
+Default port is 1416 send_port          The port that udp_qasm.py will use to send messages back to Max.
+Default port is 1417 ip                 The IP address where the client (Max/MSP) is located.
-                     to Max
-  ip                 The IP address where the client (Max/MSP) is located
+                     Default IP is 127.0.0.1 (localhost)

 optional arguments:
   -h, --help         show this help message and exit